llmrb/llm/README.md

 LlamaCpp.
 The toolkit includes full support for chat, streaming, tool calling, audio, images, files, and structured outputs (JSON Schema).

-The library provides a common, uniform interface for all the providers and features it supports, in addition to provider-specific features as well.
-Keep reading to find out more.

 ## Quick start

 #### Demo